Fuerdinger/cuda-particles/README.md

-# C++ OpenGL Game Framework (COGF)
+# C++ OpenGL Game Framework

 ![alt text](logo.png)

 This is a starter project for creating a window, getting user input from it, rendering content to its screen, and playing audio.

-This starter kit is designed to make it as easy as possible to create any type of graphics project (video game, simulation, etc), build an executable from it, and share the executable with others.
+This starter kit is designed to make it as easy as possible to create any type of graphics project (video game, simulation, etc), build an executable from it, and share the software with others.

-The project has only been tested on Windows, but it should theoretically work on Linux and Mac with minimal tweaking.
+The project has only been tested on Windows, but it should theoretically work on Linux with minimal tweaking.

 Switch to the `example` branch using `git checkout example` to see a simple demo!